SPF Workforce Issues Group

 Additionally the draft National Health Service Pension Scheme (Amendment no 2) Regulations currently out for consultation.

-All the powerpoint presentation slides from the workshop held on 30 September can be accessed below:
+The presentation slides from the workshop held on 30 September 2014 can be accessed below.
+Please note - some of the information contained in these documents is now out of date.

 The write up from the workshop can also be accessed below: